iolab-uniud/uhhc-toolbox/README.md

 # uhhc-toolbox

-This toolbox provides functionalities for the generation and validation of instances related to the Unified Home Healthcare Routing and Scheduling Problem (UHHRSP).
+This toolbox provides functionalities for the generation and validation of instances related to the Unified Home Healthcare Routing and Scheduling Problem (UHHC).

-The UHHRSP is a complex optimization problem that involves planning and scheduling home healthcare services, considering constraints such as caregiver availability, patient requirements, time windows, and routing logistics.
+The UHHC is a complex optimization problem that involves planning and scheduling home healthcare services, considering constraints such as caregiver availability, patient requirements, time windows, and routing logistics.

 Key features of this toolbox include: